 Hat was a good friend.
 His Dad owned a factory and had insisted he left school and worked in it to learn from the bottom up.
 That was not amusing Hat who found it all excruciatingly boring.
 They were quite wealthy, wealthy enough for his Mum to have an E-type Jag that she let Hat borrow.

 Every now and then I’d be asleep and there’d be a knock on my window.
 It’d be Hat.
 He’d borrowed the car and fancied a drive.
-I’d climb out of my bedroom window and we’d head off into the night.
+I’d climb out the window and we’d head off into the night.

 Sometimes we’d just drive around.

 ‘It’s always straight on!’